bentheiii/WhetStone/README.md

 # WhetStone
 The C# companion Library

-Whetstone seeks to do what the .NET standard library and the C# language don't.
+Whetstone seeks to do what the .NET standard library and the C# language doesn't.
 It has a bunch of features that together create an optimized, versatile toolset for any C# programmer, made to help write cleaner, better code.

 Whetstone focuses on optimization, versatility, and usability, all while keeping LINQ-style deferred execution in mind.